tfourj/MuteActiveWindow/README.md

 3. Reload the script and if beta update is available prompt to update will be displayed.

 ## Aditional Keybinds
+These have to be enabled in `Config.ini` with `EnableAditionalKeybinds=1` in order to work

-1. `CTRL + ALT + P` Opens prompt to add current program to exclusions list.
+1. `CTRL + SHIFT + P` Opens prompt to add current program to exclusions list.
-2. `CTRL + ALT + O` Re-opens script with admin privileges.
+2. `CTRL + SHIFT + O` Re-opens script with admin privileges.

 ## License